thorn14/gamut-all/README.md

 Design tokens that are automatic.

-Most token systems are hand-curated for every single state, with every possible combination. gamut-all automates that work.
-Define your ramps.
-Name your themes and surfaces.
-It finds the right color for every context — background, elevation, vision mode — and guarantees WCAG AA/AAA compliance at build time.
-If a specified step doesn't work, it will choose the next closest color that maps properly.
-No more semantic token soup.
+Most token systems require hand-curating every state — every theme variant, every elevation level, every vision mode. gamut-all automates that work.
+Define your color ramps and name your themes and surfaces.

-**How it works.** You define color ramps (ordered arrays of hex or OKLCH values) and name your themes and surfaces.
 The engine evaluates every token × surface × font size × elevation × vision mode combination at build time and emits a flat CSS custom properties file.
 At runtime, `data-theme`, `data-stack`, and `data-vision` attributes on DOM elements activate the right values through the CSS cascade — no JavaScript required for standard usage.

 **What's possible.**

 - **Themes** — `data-theme="light"` / `"dark"` / any named theme switches the full token set automatically
-- **Surfaces** — Named background colors (`bgBrand`, `bgDanger`, `bgMain`) emitted as `--bg-*` CSS vars, with hover/active states and automatic dark-theme adaptation
+- **Surfaces** — Named colored backgrounds (`bgBrand`, `bgDanger`) emitted as `--bg-*` CSS vars, with hover/active states and automatic dark-theme adaptation via ramp mirroring or nearest fit
-- **Elevation** — `data-stack="card"` / `"modal"` / `"tooltip"` shifts the surface one or more ramp steps and re-resolves every token against the new surface
+- **Elevation** — `data-stack="modal"` / `"tooltip"` shifts the surface one or more ramp steps and re-resolves every token against the new surface hex
-- **CVD simulation** — Automatic hue-shifted variants for six color vision deficiency types, applied to both semantic tokens and surface backgrounds.
-Zero configuration required.
+- **CVD simulation** — Automatic hue-shifted variants for all six chromatic vision deficiency types, applied to both semantic tokens and surface backgrounds.
+Activates via `data-vision`.
 - **Compliance** — WCAG 2.1 or APCA; AA or AAA; verified at build time with a CLI coverage report showing exactly which ramp steps pass on which surfaces
 - **Contextual overrides** — Surgical overrides for specific backgrounds, font sizes, or stack levels when auto-resolution needs a hint

 ---

-## vs. Standard Semantic Token Systems
+## vs. Standard semantic token systems

 | | Standard tokens | gamut-all |
 |---|---|---|